 In addition to the guide, there are ten pages of worksheets that compliment it; including a four page worksheet on choosing your perfect small RV, and a two page worksheet on picking out your perfect tow vehicle if you go that route.

 There are fifteen tips and tricks listed to keep you safe, nine of them won’t cost you a penny.
 And no, you won’t have to live in a bubble.

 I kept careful track of my expenses when I was preparing to get on the road, and after I was successful I looked back at my finances and created a formula anyone can use to figure out how much money they’ll need to go full-time RVing.
-Yes, it’ll involve some math, but that’s okay because not only is there a PDF worksheet, but there’s also an Excel version too with the math-y bits already in place – just enter your numbers and it’ll do the work for you.
+Yes, it’ll involve some math, but that’s okay because the digital versions come with an Excel version of the money worksheet too with the math-y bits already in place – just enter your numbers and it’ll do the work for you.

 This is not a novel with fluff and filler text, but a condensed and practical 54 page guide of no-nonsense advice and knowledge designed to get you on the road now, instead of in some ill-defined future after retirement.

 It is the resource I wish I would have had when my story began, the culmination of my knowledge from years of full-time RVing travel.

 Who This Guide Is For

 This guide was written for Americans who are interested in going full-time RVing, but who are still in the planning phase and are looking for answers.

 More specifically it’s for: